SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - They're already getting humbled by other factors, we don't want them to get humbled to the point where they quit.
 - "You got so far doing this right, you just need to tweak the last bit of delivery" is quite motivational for someone to hear, balancing happiness and motivation to grow.

 (I personally didn't follow this as well as I should have, and consciously gave positive advice only a small portion of the time.
-I should have done it more, but was too much in the zone of 'constructive criticism').
+I should have done it more, but was too much in the zone of 'constructive criticism'.)

 A great way to give feedback to debaters, is to **ask them questions about their case** like, "Why do you think this is true?", and once they answer, say, "This is good reasoning which should have come out in your speech".
 This solves 2 problems.